Atomoxide/53001-Project/README.md

 ### Benefit and reason of using Relational DB
 * All data in the above field are stored in relational database to ensure ACID compliance (Atomicity, Consistency, Isolation, Durability), maintaining data integrity.
 Because all of these are critical data of the routine operation and they are not frequently accessed, the data integrity is more important than query speed.
-* Due to the importance of data integrety, backup and recovery is easier for relational db.
+* Due to the importance of data integrity, backup and recovery is easier for relational db.
 * Scalability is another consideration.
-Relational databases can handle significant amounts of data and can scale effectively as the e-commerce website grows, in which case the amount of users, products, companies, addresses, phones, emails, etc. can expand very quickly.
+Relational databases can handle significant amounts of data and can scale effectively as the e-commerce website grows, in which case the number of users, products, companies, addresses, phones, emails, etc. can expand very quickly.
 * Relational database also provides the most flexible means of data querying.
-It can provide various type of querying for backend development and data analysis.
+It can provide various types of querying for backend development and data analysis.

 ## Document Database: MongoDB